Spelt/ZXing.Delphi/README.md

 Only with your help we can get all the barcodes here!
 A unit test project is included and all barcodes must be unit tested!

+**If you want to help.
+Let us/me know which barcode you want to implement.
+There is no point in converting barcodes multiple times!**

 ###What is different compared to the original source and what do I need to know if I implement a barcode?
 - I made use of generic array lists.
 This is easier and strongly typed.
+- I stayed at the architecture as implemented in the .Net source.
+Debugging
 - There is a lot of bit shifting going around.
 Right bit shifting is the same as in C# but Left bit shifing is not!
 I made a helper for this: TMathUtils.Asr
 - You can convert c# files to pascal with CS2Pas2 (somewhere on the Internet) it can give you a good start!
 Or just convert it yourself.